 Going off to college is exciting but can also be a little frightening — for students and for parents.
 One thing that can make it a little less scary is knowing that you have the right bank so neither students nor parents are worried about money.
 Finding the right bank can teach students good financial habits and give parents peace of mind.

 Here are the best banks for college students.

 Banks know that if they offer college students a good checking account, they could end up with a customer for life.
 Here are some banks that offer the features college kids are looking for.

 Bank of America

-Bank of America, Member FDIC, has a checking account for college students called Bank of America Advantage SafeBalance Banking®.
-There’s no monthly maintenance fee for students under 25, and no overdraft fees — any items presented against insufficient funds are returned, which keeps you from spending more than you have.
+Bank of America, Member FDIC, has a checking account for college students called Bank of America Advantage Banking.
+There’s no monthly maintenance fee for anyone under 25, and no overdraft fees — any items presented against insufficient funds are returned, which keeps you from spending more than you have.

-It also offers student savings accounts and credit cards, as well as videos providing financial guidance, offered in partnership with Khan Academy.
+It also offers student savings accounts and credit cards, as well as videos in both Spanish and English providing financial guidance, as part of the bank’s Better Money Habits initiative.

 Chase offers a College Checking account for college students ages 17 to 24.
 There’s no fee as long as you’re a student — for a maximum of five years.
 You can also get a Chase Savings account with no monthly service fee when you link it to your checking account for overdraft protection*.

 When you open a new account and complete 10 qualifying transactions within 60 days, you’ll get a $100 bonus.